biaslab/ForneyLab.jl/doc/src/graphical_model.rst

 Read buffers hold input data that is read into the graph from the outside world.
 The data is stored in a ``buffer`` vector that is coupled with a terminal ``node``.
 Upon each call of the :func:`step()` function, the first element of each read buffer is moved to the value field of their coupled nodes.

-.. function:: setReadBuffer(node::TerminalNode, buffer::Vector)
+.. function:: attachReadBuffer(node::TerminalNode, buffer::Vector)

     Couples the vector ``buffer`` as read buffer to the :class:`TerminalNode` ``node``.

-.. function:: setReadBuffer(nodes::Vector{TerminalNode}, buffer::Vector)
+.. function:: attachReadBuffer(nodes::Vector{TerminalNode}, buffer::Vector)

     Couples a read buffer to a batch of nodes.
 This function can be used to couple input data with a graph that models multiple (time) slices, such as a (mini-)batch.
 Upon each :func:`step()` call, a number of elements equal to the length of the ``nodes`` vector is moved from the beginning of ``buffer`` to the ``nodes`` value fields (in their respective order).